 Consisting of a small cast, this movie feels more significant than what I assume was a low budget.
 The performance from Adrian Glynn McMorran as James was excellent and, like the plot, convincing.
 The villains and the film’s possible romantic lead are certainly more of a weaker aspect.
 These characters come across as ever so slightly cheesy or, in the end, somewhat forgettable.
 The concept that James would even have a possible romance also feels forced and, perhaps, unnecessary.
 Visuals are pleasing for the most part.

 Overall, I immensely enjoyed this film.
 While it certainly seems familiar to titles such as Next or Triangle, I still found myself having a solid time.
 It is a sci-fi film that manages to take bold and surprising turns along the way, making it more and more exciting as the film progresses.
 Excepting the final moments, I found the movie unpredictable for the majority.
-Despite the small cast, it is entertaining and creative and undoubtedly worthwhile viewing as it truly exceeded my expectations.
+Despite the small cast, it is entertaining, creative, and undoubtedly worthwhile viewing, as it exceeded my expectations.